Community Banking Initiative

 Community banks play a vital role in the functioning of the U.S financial system and the broader economy, from lending to small business owners and farmers, to providing critical banking services in small towns and rural communities across the nation.
 As the lead federal regulator for community banks, the FDIC monitors industry trends and provides technical assistance in a variety of ways, including training videos, research, and workshops.

 For PDF Help.

 February 27, 2018

 Quarterly Banking Profile

-First quarter 2015 comprehensive summary of financial results for all FDIC-insured institutions.
-Community banks earnings outpaced the industry as a whole.
+Fourth quarter 2017 comprehensive summary of financial results for all FDIC-insured institutions.